veracity/veracity-documentation/sections/dataplatform/analytics/analyticsdevelopment.md

 Users can not create new catalogs since share is not enabled.

 ### Shared files/folders
 Shared files and folders from other workspaces, will currently NOT appear in Databricks Volume section.
 This feature is depending on a Databricks update planned this year.
-The workaround for using shared files/folders in Analytics is:
+The workaround for using shared files/folders in Analytics is using SAS keys:

 1. Share files/folders from one DWB workspace to the workspace with Write access.
 [Share files]()
 2. Create sas token from DWB file/folder.
 [Create SAS token]()
 3. Access shared files in Databricks using SAS token.
 [Use Sas token in Python](dataconnectivity.md)

-Shared datasets are available under DataBricks catalog Tables.
+Shared datasets are available in Databricks catalog as tables.

 ## Users and access
 When users are added to Data Workbench, they will be synced with databricks user group (Readers or Admins Group).
 If it doesn't happen, open a support ticket with Veracity Support.